 “I was put into a situation where I had to choose between my health and my education,” Matsuoka said.
 Instead, Matsuoka’s mom drove to school every day at noon and pulled her out of class for her injection.
 Eventually, she enrolled in private school.

 “Think about the child who can’t afford that option,” Matsuoka says.
 “When the school district instituted that policy, they didn’t mean to cause problems but it just didn’t work.
-So I learned from a young age that policy is often not designed in a patient-centered way.
+So I learned from a young age that policy is often not designed in a patient-centered way, despite best intentions.
 I knew we really needed to do things differently.”